pwolfgang/PAPolicy/README.md

 This web application is modeled on the original U. S. Policy Agenda's project.
 It is written in a way that allows for adaptation to other Policy Agenda's projects datasets.

+Details of the design are described in the file Generalized Web Data Analysis Tool_v2.pdf